-If you did not attach copies of your educational certificates (the ones that you used in the joint application process) to your online application form when you sent your application, submit the copies to the Study Office as soon as possible, by 8 July 2019 at 3pm, either by email or by post.
+If you did not attach copies of your educational certificates (the ones that you used in the joint application process) to your online application form when you sent your application, please do it as soon as possible, by 17 July 2020, 3pm.

 Even if you register as non-attending, you must provide copies of your certificates.

-Studies in the Degree Programme in Social Services (DSS) start on Monday 26 August 2019 at 9am at the Helsinki campus (Kyläsaarenkuja 2, 00580 Helsinki).
+Studies in the Bachelor’s degee programme in Social Services (DSS) start on Monday 7 September 2020, 9AM at the Helsinki campus classroom 449 (Kyläsaarenkuja 2, 00580 Helsinki).

 You will meet your student group at that time.
 You will also receive important information about starting your studies and studying at Diak.

 Your study guidance counsellor is Ms Pihla Nortela, email@example.com.

 Take the original certificates with you on the first day of studies.
 If you do not submit the original certificates for verification, Diak may reverse the decision of admission.

 If you register as non-attending, the original certificates will be checked when you commence your studies.